-Oikocredit is a 42-year old international co-operative and leading world-wide social impact investor.
+Oikocredit has been active for over 40 years as an international co-operative and leading world-wide social impact investor.
 The name comes from the Greek for community and home, and the dual Latin meanings of credit: loan and belief.

 Who We Are